naiyerasif/site/src/content/post/2023/2023-10-02-23-17-42-limiting-manual-changes-to-generated-numeric-columns-in-postgres.md

 	:::figure
 	![Error overlay in DataGrip for identity column](./images/2023-10-02-23-17-42-limiting-manual-changes-to-generated-numeric-columns-in-postgres-01.png)

-	An overlay in DataGrip warning that only DEFAULT can be inserted into an identity column
+	::caption[An overlay in DataGrip warning that only DEFAULT can be inserted into an identity column]
 	:::

 - Error messages are specific and offer enough context to understand the issue.